OpenPecha/Monolingual-Bo-data/README.md

 ## Notes and Observations

-- There are still noice that kenlm failed to detect such as random tibetan numbers in sentences
+- There is still noise that KenLM failed to detect, such as random Tibetan numbers within sentences.
+This indicates that while the perplexity score-based classification significantly improves text quality, some specific types of noise can still pass through the filter.
-- Kenlm classification fails to detected repeating characters as noice and might show low perplexity score so there are sentences with repeating character
+- KenLM classification sometimes fails to detect repeating characters as noise, potentially resulting in lower perplexity scores for such sentences.
+This means that sentences with repetitive characters may mistakenly be classified as higher quality.
-- Using the sentence segementation there are many sentences that are less then 4 syllables in the data
+- The use of sentence segmentation led to the inclusion of many sentences that are less than 4 syllables in length in the dataset.
+This could affect the overall coherence or usability of the dataset for certain applications where longer textual contexts are needed.